Rules and Guidelines for IAU Scientific Meetings

 4. Co-sponsored scientific meetings

 The IAU may decide to co-sponsor meetings, including those that are organised by other scientific unions.
 Main organisational and financial responsibility for such meetings rests with the main organisers or sponsoring union.
 The IAU expects to be represented in the SOC and to be consulted about publication of the proceedings and other major issues.
-The IAU may make a contribution of up to 5,000 EUR to that meeting.
+The IAU may make a contribution of up to 5,000 EUR to each co-sponsored meeting.

 5. Step by Step summary for the proposal of IAU Meetings